codacy/pulse-user-docs/docs/cli/cli.md

         However, if you're using a monorepo the value of `system` should be the name of the component in the repository instead.

     Although the field `system` is optional, if you don't report this information you won't be able to filter the data on the Pulse dashboards.
+Events without a specified `system` will be grouped under a special system called `_unknown_`.

 ## 1. Installing the Pulse CLI